By Jennifer McManus, RD, LDN, CDCES

 According to the American Heart Association, heart disease is the leading cause of death in the United States for both men and women.

-People with Type 2 diabetes are at an increased risk of developing heart disease.
+People with type 2 diabetes are at an increased risk of developing heart disease.

-Incorporating complex carbohydrates (e.g. fiber sources such as whole grains, vegetables, and beans ) and healthy fats into your diet is important for blood-sugar control and heart health.
+Incorporating complex carbohydrates (e.g. fiber sources such as whole grains, vegetables, and beans ) and healthy fats into your diet is important for blood sugar control and heart health.

 If you’ve picked up a label lately, you may have been overwhelmed with all the fats listed.

-In this article, you will learn about
+In this article, you'll learn about

 There are two main types of cholesterol:

-Trans fats lower your HDL (good cholesterol) and increase your LDL (bad cholesterol)
+Trans fats lower your HDL (good cholesterol) and increase your LDL (bad cholesterol).

 Also, check the ingredients list and avoid products with “partially hydrogenated oils.”